Correspondence of the sections of the humerus to the anatomical formations. Fracture of the neck of the humerus (Fracture of the neck of the humerus)

 Right lymphatic duct

-The proximal border of the shoulder is the lower edge m. pectoralis major in front and t. latissimus dorsi in the back.
+The proximal border of the shoulder is the lower edge of m. pectoralis major in front and latissimus dorsi in back.
 The distal border is a circular line above both condyles of the humerus.

-In the humerus, the proximal, distal end and diaphysis are distinguished.
+The humerus is divided into a proximal, distal end and diaphysis.
 The proximal end has a hemispherical head.
-Its smooth spherical surface is turned inwards, upwards and somewhat backwards.
+Its smooth spherical surface faces inward, upward and somewhat backward.
 It is limited along the periphery by a grooved narrowing of the head - the anatomical neck.
-Outward and anterior to the head are two tubercles: the lateral large tubercle (tuberculum majus) and the small tubercle (tuberculum minus), which is located medially and anteriorly.
-From top to bottom, the tubercles pass into the scallops of the same name.
+Outward and anterior to the head there are two tubercles: the lateral greater tubercle (tuberculum majus) and the lesser tubercle (tuberculum minus), which is located more medially and anteriorly.
+Below, the tubercles turn into scallops of the same name.
 The tubercles and scallops are the site of muscle attachment.

-Between these tubercles and scallops there is an intertubercular groove.
-Below the tubercles, corresponding to the zone of the epiphyseal cartilage, a conditional border is determined between the upper end and the body of the humerus.
-This place is somewhat narrowed and is called the "surgical neck".
+Between these tubercles and ridges there is an intertubercular groove.
+Below the tubercles, corresponding to the zone of the epiphyseal cartilage, a conventional boundary is determined between the upper end and the body of the humerus.
+This place is somewhat narrowed and is called the “surgical neck”.

-The body of the humerus is trihedral in the lower section; three surfaces are distinguished here: posterior, anterior medial, and anterior lateral.
-The last two surfaces without sharp boundaries merge into one another and border on the back surface with well-defined edges - outer and inner.
+The body of the humerus is triangular in the lower part; here three surfaces are distinguished: posterior, anterior medial and anterior lateral.
+The last two surfaces pass into one another without sharp boundaries and border the rear surface with well-defined edges - outer and inner.

-The distal end of the bone is flattened in the anteroposterior and expanded laterally.
+The distal end of the bone is flattened anteroposteriorly and expanded laterally.
 The outer and inner edges end in well-defined tubercles.
-One of them, smaller, turned laterally, is the lateral epicondyle, the other, large, is the medial epicondyle.
+One of them, the smaller one, facing laterally, is the lateral epicondyle, the other, the larger one, is the medial epicondyle.
 On the posterior surface of the medial epicondyle there is a groove for the ulnar nerve.

-Below the lateral epicondyle there is a capitate eminence, the smooth articular surface of which, having a spherical shape, is oriented partly down, partly forward.
+Below the lateral epicondyle there is a capitate eminence, the smooth articular surface of which, having a spherical shape, is oriented partly downward, partly forward.
 Above the capitate eminence is the radial fossa.

-Medially from the capitate eminence is the block of the humerus (trochleae humeri), through which the humerus articulates with the ulna.
-There is a coronal fossa in front above the block, and a rather deep cubital fossa in the back.
-Both fossae correspond to processes of the same name on the ulna.
-The area of the bone that separates the cubital fossa from the coronoid fossa is significantly thinned and consists of almost two layers of cortical bone.
+Medial to the capitate eminence is the block of the humerus (trochleae humeri), through which the humerus articulates with the ulna.
+In front above the trochlea there is a coronoid fossa, and behind there is a rather deep ulnar fossa.
+Both fossae correspond to the processes of the same name of the ulna.
+The area of bone separating the ulnar fossa from the coronoid fossa is significantly thinned and consists of almost two layers of cortical bone.

-The biceps muscle of the shoulder (m. biceps brachii) is located closer to the surface than the rest, and consists of two heads: a long one, starting from the tuberculum supraglenoidal scapulae, and a short one, extending from the processus coracoideus scapulae.
-Distally, the muscle is attached to the tubercle of the radius.
-M. coracobrachialis starts from the coracoid process of the scapula, is located medially and deeper than the short head of the biceps muscle and is attached to the medial surface of the bone.
-M. brachialis originates on the anterior surface of the humerus, lies directly below the biceps muscle, and inserts distally on the tuberosity of the ulna.
+The biceps brachii muscle (m. biceps brachii) is located closer to the surface than the others and consists of two heads: a long one, starting from the tuberculum supraglenoidale scapulae, and a short one, extending from the processus coracoideus scapulae.
+Distally, the muscle attaches to the tubercle of the radius.
+M. coracobrachialis originates from the coracoid process of the scapula, is located medial and deeper than the short head of the biceps muscle and is attached to the medial surface of the bone.
+M. brachialis originates on the anterior surface of the humerus, lies immediately beneath the biceps muscle, and inserts distally on the tuberosity of the ulna.

-The extensors include the triceps muscle of the shoulder (m. triceps brachii).
-The long head of the triceps muscle originates from the tuberculum infraglenoidale scapulae, and the radial and ulnar heads from the posterior surface of the humerus.
-At the bottom, the muscle is attached by a wide aponeurotic tendon to the olecranon.
+The extensors include the triceps brachii muscle (m. triceps brachii).
+The long head of the triceps muscle starts from the tuberculum infraglenoidae scapulae, and the radial and ulnar heads start from the posterior surface of the humerus.
+Below, the muscle is attached by the wide aponeurotic tendon to the olecranon process.

-Elbow muscle (m. anconeus) is located superficially.
-It is small and has a triangular shape.
-The muscle originates from the lateral epicondyle of the shoulder and the collateral ligament of the radius.
-Its fibers diverge, lie fan-shaped on the bag of the elbow joint, partially woven into it, and are attached to the crest of the dorsum of the ulna in its upper part.
-N. musculocutaneus, perforating m. coracobrachialis, passes medially between m. brachialis, etc. biceps.
-In the proximal part of the shoulder, it is located outward from the artery, crosses it in the middle, and passes medially to the artery in the distal part.
+The elbow muscle (m. anconeus) is located superficially.
+It is small and triangular in shape.
+The muscle originates from the lateral epicondyle of the humerus and the collateral ligament of the radius.
+Its fibers diverge, lie fan-shaped on the bursa of the elbow joint, partially woven into it, and are attached to the crest of the dorsal surface of the ulna in its upper part.
+N. musculocutaneus, perforating m. coracobrachialis, passes medially between m. brachialis etc. biceps.
+In the proximal part of the shoulder it is located outside the artery, in the middle it crosses it, and in the distal part it passes medial to the artery.

-Blood supply is provided by a. brachialis and its branches: aa.circumflexae humeri anterior and posterior, etc. The extensors are innervated by p. radialis.
-It passes at the top of the shoulder behind a. axillaris, and below it enters canalis humeromuscularis along with a. and v. profunda brachii, which are located medially from the nerve.
+Blood supply is provided by a. brachialis and its branches: aa.circumflexae humeri anterior and posterior, etc. The extensors are innervated by the p. radialis.
+It passes at the top of the shoulder behind a. axillaris, and below is included in canalis humeromuscularis along with a. and v. profunda brachii, which are located medially from the nerve.

-The nerve encircles the bone in a spiral, descending in the upper part between the long and medial heads of the triceps muscle, and towards the middle of the shoulder passes under the oblique fibers of the lateral head.
+The nerve encircles the bone in a spiral manner, descending in the upper part between the long and medial heads of the triceps muscle, and towards the middle of the shoulder it passes under the oblique fibers of the lateral head.
 In the distal third of the shoulder, the nerve is located between mm. brachialis and brachioradialis.

 Rice.
 1. Humerus (humerus).

-A. 1 - large tubercle of the humerus; 2 - anatomical neck of the humerus; 3 - head of the humerus; 4 - small tubercle of the humerus; 5 - intertubercular furrow; 6 - crest of a small tubercle; 7 - crest of a large tubercle; 8 - deltoid tuberosity of the humerus; 9 - body of the humerus; 10 - anterior medial surface; 11 - medial edge of the humerus; 12 - coronal fossa; 13 - medial epicondyle; 14 - block of the humerus; 15 - head of the condyle of the humerus; 16 - lateral epicondyle; 17 - radial fossa; 18 - anterolateral surface.
+A. 1 - greater tubercle of the humerus; 2 - anatomical neck of the humerus; 3 - head of the humerus; 4 - lesser tubercle of the humerus; 5 - intertubercular groove; 6 - crest of the lesser tubercle; 7 - crest of the greater tubercle; 8 - deltoid tuberosity of the humerus; 9 - body of the humerus; 10 - anteromedial surface; 11 - medial edge of the humerus; 12 - coronoid fossa; 13 - medial epicondyle; 14 - block of the humerus; 15 - head of the condyle of the humerus; 16 - lateral epicondyle; 17 - radial fossa; 18 - anterolateral surface.

-B. 1 - head of the humerus; 2 - anatomical neck; 3 - large tubercle; 4 - surgical neck of the humerus; 5 - deltoid tuberosity; 6 - furrow of the radial nerve; 7 - lateral edge of the humerus; 8 - fossa of the olecranon; 9 - lateral epicondyle of the humerus; 10 - block of the humerus; 11 - groove of the ulnar nerve; 12 - medial epicondyle of the humerus; 13 - medial edge of the humerus.
+B. 1 - head of the humerus; 2 - anatomical neck; 3 - greater tubercle; 4 - surgical neck of the humerus; 5 - deltoid tuberosity; 6 - groove of the radial nerve; 7 - lateral edge of the humerus; 8 - fossa of the olecranon process; 9 - lateral epicondyle of the humerus; 10 - block of the humerus; 11 - groove of the ulnar nerve; 12 - medial epicondyle of the humerus; 13 - medial edge of the humerus.

-The bones of the skeleton are unique formations that arose in the process of evolution.
-Each bone has a unique structure, the most suitable for performing work, which is associated not only with maintaining the body and moving it in space, but also with protecting organs.
-The main and largest component of the arm is the humerus, which is surrounded by muscles, nerve and vascular plexuses.
-There are also joints in which this bone takes part - the shoulder and elbow, with the help of which many functions are performed.
+Skeletal bones are unique formations that arose during the process of evolution.
+Each bone has a unique structure, best suited for performing work, which is associated not only with supporting the body and moving it in space, but also with protecting organs.
+The main and largest component of the arm is the humerus, which is surrounded by muscles, nerves and choroid plexuses.
+There are also joints in which this bone takes part - the humerus and the elbow, with the help of which many functions are performed.

 The part that is located near the shoulder joint is called the proximal end.
-Here is the nerve plexus of the shoulder, the anatomy of which consists of three bundles that can be damaged during injury.
-The head of the humerus is involved in the formation of the joint, it has a structure that differs from the rest of the sections, which allows you to perform the usual range of hand movements for each person.
+Here is the nerve plexus of the shoulder, the anatomy of which consists of three bundles that can be damaged by injury.
+The head of the humerus is involved in the formation of the joint; it has a structure that is different from other areas, which allows you to perform the range of arm movements that is familiar to every person.

-The head of the bone is smooth, covered with cartilage, which is required for the joint, but it is larger in volume than the surface with which it comes into contact, as a result, dislocations of the shoulder occur.
-Below is the anatomical neck, it is a groove, and the capsule of the human joint is also attached to it.
+The head of the bone is smooth and covered with cartilage, which is required for the joint, but it is larger in volume than the surface with which it comes into contact, as a result of which shoulder dislocations occur.
+Below is the anatomical neck, it is a groove, and the human joint capsule is attached to it.

-Below the anatomical neck, the structure suggests the presence of two tubercles - large and small, to which a person attaches many muscles, and there is also a nerve plexus nearby.
-The rotator cuff of the shoulder is fixed to these formations, which is responsible for rotation, as well as the performance of the function.
-The anatomy of these formations is such that it is in this place that fractures appear when falling, and not only the rotator cuff suffers, but also the rest of the muscles, as important anatomical formations of this part of the limb.
+Below the anatomical neck, the structure suggests the presence of two tubercles - large and small; many muscles are attached to them in humans; there is also a nerve plexus nearby.
+The rotator cuff of the shoulder, which is responsible for rotation and function, is attached to these formations.
+The anatomy of these formations is such that it is in this place that fractures appear during a fall, and not only the rotator cuff suffers, but also other muscles, as important anatomical formations of this part of the limb.

-Down from each of the tubercles a ridge departs, which bears the same name.
-Together with the tubercles, the ridges form another formation - the intertubercular furrow.
+A ridge extends down from each of the tubercles, which bears the same name.
+Together with the tubercles, the ridges form another formation - the intertubercular groove.
 In this place lies the tendon of the long head of the biceps muscle, which is also involved in the movement of the shoulder joint and its normal function.
-Also in this place is the rotator cuff, the tendons of which can be damaged in case of injury.
+The rotator cuff is also located in this place, the tendons of which can be damaged if injured.

-If you look below, then there is a formation that does not differ from the body of the bone, but is important in the practice of a doctor.
-The anatomy of this part of the shoulder is arranged in such a way that a surgical neck is located under the head.
-This place got its name as the weakest in a person, which is most often injured.
-Especially in the elderly, the bone breaks in this area, sometimes with damage to the muscles by fragments.
+If you look below, there is a formation that is no different from the body of the bone, but is important in the practical work of a doctor.
+The anatomy of this section of the shoulder is designed in such a way that a surgical neck is located under the head.
+This place received its name as the weakest place in humans, which is most often subject to injury.
+Especially in the elderly, the bone breaks in this area, sometimes with muscle damage from fragments.
 In a child, this place corresponds to the growth zone of the arm and its bone component.

-The main part of the bone is, of course, the body, which performs significant functions, it accounts for the bulk of the mass, like a lever.
-It is hidden in the thickness of the muscles and has a round section in the upper section, and trihedral in the lower section.
-The trihedral shape of the bone is given by ridges, among which there are anterior, external and internal.
-There are also three surfaces: one back, and also external and internal.
-There are nutrient holes in the area of the body, small arteries of the hand pass through them, delivering blood into the bone.
+The main part of the bone is, of course, the body, which performs significant functions; it accounts for the bulk of the mass, like a lever.
+It is hidden in the thickness of the muscles and has a circular cross-section in the upper section, and a triangular cross-section in the lower section.
+The triangular shape of the bone is given by ridges, among which there are anterior, external and internal.
+There are also three surfaces: one back, and also outer and inner.
+There are nutrient openings in the body area; small arteries of the arm pass through them, delivering blood inside the bone.

-In this part of the arm there is one formation located in this place - the furrow of the radial nerve.
-It runs in a spiral, it is surrounded by muscles, here the radial nerve passes almost close to the bone, which can also be damaged in case of injury.
-Then below it goes into the thickness of the muscles, and if the condyle of the bone is fractured, the ulnar nerve located on the inside can be damaged.
-On the inner surface there is another formation no less important for the human hand, it is called the deltoid tuberosity and serves to fix the tendon of the muscle of the same name.
-Next to it is also located the vascular and nervous plexus.
+In this part of the arm there is one formation located in this place - the groove of the radial nerve.
+It runs in a spiral, surrounded by muscles, here the radial nerve passes almost close to the bone, which can also be damaged by injury.
+Then below it goes into the thickness of the muscles, and if the condyle of the bone is fractured, the ulnar nerve, located on the inside, can be damaged.
+On the inner surface there is another formation no less important for the human hand; it is called the deltoid tuberosity and serves to fix the tendon of the muscle of the same name.
+Next to it there is also a vascular and nerve plexus.

 Distal end

 The part near the elbow is called the distal end and has its own structure.
-The anatomy of this area is such that, in addition to attaching muscles, this component of the hand is involved in the formation of the joint.
-There is also a plexus of blood vessels and nerves that can be damaged during injury or fracture.
+The anatomy of this area is such that, in addition to the attachment of muscles, this component of the arm is involved in the formation of the joint.
+There is also a plexus of blood vessels and nerves that can be damaged by injury or fracture.

-On the back of the hand in this section there are also muscles and a choroid plexus.
-The structure of this section of the shoulder is represented by the fossa of the olecranon, it enters it during joint extension.
+On the back of the arm in this section there are also muscles and the choroid plexus.
+The structure of this section of the shoulder is represented by the olecranon fossa; it enters it during extension of the joint.

-In the upper part of the condyle, the epicondyles are located, muscles are attached to them, as well as the joint capsule.
-The external and internal epicondyles are isolated, muscle tendons are fixed to them, the functions of which are to set the forearm and shoulder in motion.
-Ridges rise from each epicondyle, this is the place of attachment of the muscles of the shoulder and forearm.
+In the upper part of the condyle, the epicondyles are located, the muscles are attached to them, as well as the joint capsule.
+The external and internal epicondyle are distinguished; muscle tendons are fixed to them, the functions of which are to move the forearm and shoulder.
+Ridges rise upward from each epicondyle; this is the attachment point for the muscles of the shoulder and forearm.

-Due to the greater muscle attachment, the development of the internal epicondyle is stronger.
-On its posterior surface is the ulnar plexus and there is a groove for this nerve.
+Due to greater muscle attachment, the development of the internal epicondyle occurs more strongly.
+On its posterior surface is the ulnar nerve plexus and there is a groove for this nerve.

-This formation has a protrusion to which the muscles are fixed (radial flexor of the wrist), it is called the supracondylar process.
-You can feel the condyles, as a place of attachment of the tendons, under the skin, as well as the groove of the ulnar nerve.
-These protrusions can be landmarks by which one can guess where the choroid or nerve plexus is located.
+This formation has a protrusion to which the muscles are fixed (flexor carpi radialis); it is called the supracondylar process.
+The condyles, as the site of attachment of tendons, can be felt under the skin, as well as the groove of the ulnar nerve.
+These projections can be landmarks that can be used to guess where the choroid or nerve plexus is located.

-The structure of any part of the humerus is as simple as it is unique, it is surrounded by muscles, vessels and nerves like a cuff.
-This powerful lever helps a person perform many functions, without which it is difficult to imagine everyday life.
+The structure of any part of the humerus is as simple as it is unique; like a cuff, it is surrounded by muscles, blood vessels and nerves.
+This powerful lever helps a person perform many functions without which it is difficult to imagine everyday life.

-Humerus - people put different meanings into this concept.
-If we consider the anatomy, then the shoulder refers to the upper section of the free upper limb, that is, the arm.
-If we consider the anatomical nomenclature, this section starts from the shoulder joint, and ends with the bend of the elbow.
+Humerus - people have different meanings for this concept.
+If we consider anatomy, the shoulder refers to the upper part of the free upper limb, that is, the arm.
+If we consider the anatomical nomenclature, this section starts from the shoulder joint and ends at the bend of the elbow.
 According to anatomy, the shoulder is the shoulder girdle.
 It connects the free upper part to the body.
-It has a special structure, due to which the number and range of motion of the upper limb increases.
+It has a special structure, thanks to which the number and range of movements of the upper limb increases.

-Two main bones of the shoulder girdle can be distinguished:
+There are two main bones of the shoulder girdle:

-1. Shoulder blade.
+1. Spatula.
 As you know, this is a flat bone that has a triangular shape.
-It is located behind the body.
+It is located at the back of the body.
 It has three edges: lateral, medial and superior.
 Between them there are three angles: upper, lower and lateral.
-The last of them has a large thickness and articular cavity, necessary for the articulation of the scapula and the head of the shoulder bone.
-A narrowed place adjoins the cavity - the neck of the scapula.
-Above the cavity of the joint there are tubercles - subarticular and supraarticular.
-The lower corner is easy to feel under the skin, it is located almost at the level of the upper edge of the rib, the eighth in a row.
-The top is located up and inside.
+The last of them has a large thickness and a glenoid cavity necessary for the articulation of the scapula and the head of the humerus bone.
+Adjacent to the depression is a narrowed place - the neck of the scapula.
+Above the joint cavity there are tubercles - subarticular and supraarticular.
+The lower corner is easy to feel under the skin; it is located almost at the level of the upper edge of the rib, the eighth in a row.
+The upper one is located upward and inward.

 The costal scapular surface faces the chest.
 The surface is slightly concave.
-With the help of it, a subscapular fossa is formed.
-The back surface is convex.
+With its help, the subscapular fossa is formed.
+The dorsal surface is convex.
 It has a spine that divides the dorsal scapular surface into two muscles.
 The spine can be easily felt under the skin.
-Outwardly, it passes into the acromion, located above the shoulder joint.
+Outwardly, it transitions into the acromion, located above the shoulder joint.
 It is with the help of its outer extreme point that you can determine the width of the shoulders.
-There is also a coracoid process necessary for attaching ligaments and muscles.
+There is also a coracoid process, which is necessary for the attachment of ligaments and muscles.

 1. Collarbone.
-It is a tubular bone curved in an S-shaped way.
-It connects to the sternum at its medial end, and to the scapula at its lateral end.
-The clavicle is located under the skin, it is easy to feel.
-It is attached to the breast cell with ligaments and muscles.
-With a shoulder blade, the connection is made using ligaments.
+It is a tubular bone curved in an S-shape.
+It connects to the sternum at the medial end, and to the scapula at the lateral end.
+The collarbone is located under the skin and is easy to feel.
+It is attached to the chest cage with the help of ligaments and muscles.
+The connection to the shoulder blade is made using ligaments.
 Therefore, the lower surface of the clavicle has roughness - lines and tubercles.

-The shoulder itself consists of one humerus.
+The shoulder itself consists of one humerus bone.
 This is a typical tubular bone.
-Her body in the upper section has a rounded shape.
-The lower section has a trihedral shape.
-On the proximal epiphysis of the bone there is a head of the humerus.
+Its body in the upper part has a rounded shape.
+The lower section has a triangular shape.
+At the proximal epiphysis of the bone there is the head of the humerus.
 Its shape is a hemisphere.
-She, being in this proximal section, is turned to the scapula.
-The articular surface rests on it, and the anatomical neck of the shoulder bone adjoins it.
-Outside of the neck there are two tubercles that are needed for muscle attachment.
+She, being in this proximal section, is turned towards the scapula.
+The articular surface rests on it, and the anatomical neck of the humerus bone adjoins it.
+Outside the neck there are two tubercles that are needed for muscle attachment.

-With regard to the large tubercle of the humerus, we can say that it is turned outward.
-Another tubercle, small, is turned anteriorly.
-A crest departs from the large tubercle of the humerus and the small tubercle.
+With regard to the greater tubercle of the humerus, we can say that it faces outward.
+The other tubercle, the small one, faces anteriorly.
+A crest extends from the greater tubercle of the humerus and the lesser.
 There is a furrow between them and the ridges.
-It contains the tendon of the head of the shoulder muscle of the biceps type.
-There is also a surgical neck, that is, the narrowest place of the shoulder bone, which is located below the tubercles.
+The tendon of the head of the biceps brachii muscle passes through it.
+There is also a surgical neck, that is, the narrowest part of the shoulder bone, which is located below the tubercles.

 The humerus has a deltoid tuberosity.
-Attached to it is the deltoid muscle.
-In the process of sports training, there is an increase in this tuberosity and the thickness of the compact bone layer.
-The sulcus of the radial nerve runs along the posterior bone surface.
-With the help of the distal epiphysis of the humerus, the condyle is formed.
+The deltoid muscle is attached to it.
+During sports training, an increase in this tuberosity and the thickness of the compact bone layer is observed.
+The groove of the radial nerve runs along the posterior bone surface.
+The condyle is formed by the distal epiphysis of the humerus.

-It has an articular surface necessary for connection with the bones of the forearm.
-The surface of the joint on the side of the medial part, which connects to the ulna, is called the block of the shoulder bone.
-Above it are holes in front and behind.
-In them, when flexion and extension of the forearm occurs, the processes of the elbow bone enter.
-The lateral surface is called the head of the condyle of the shoulder bone.
+It has the articular surface necessary to connect to the bones of the forearm.
+The surface of the joint on the medial side that connects to the ulna is called the trochlea of the humerus.
+Above it there are pits in front and behind.
+When flexion and extension of the forearm occur, they include the processes of the elbow bone.
+The lateral surface is called the head of the condyle of the humerus.

-It is shaped like a ball and is connected to the radius.
-The distal end on both sides has two epicondyles, lateral and medial.
+It has a spherical shape and is connected to the radius.
+The distal end has two epicondyles on both sides, lateral and medial.
 They are easy to feel under the skin.
-Their role is to strengthen ligaments and muscles.
+Their role is to attach ligaments and muscles.

 It is important to consider the anatomy of not only the bones and their location, but also the ligamentous apparatus.